mmischitelli/MeetupNov2019/README.md

 I'd suggest to compile the engine before compiling the project, just to make sure everything works.

 Then clone this repo and right-click on the .uproject -> Generate Project Files.
 Once finished, double-click on the .sln to open Visual Studio, then hit F5 to launch the project with the debugger attached.

+## Disclaimer
+Some assets come from the [Advanced Village Pack](https://www.unrealengine.com/marketplace/en-US/slug/advanced-village-pack), while others (I think just the grass on the floor) are included in the Unreal's Starter Content pack.